softark/yii2-cropper-bs5/options.md

 | modalOptions['canvasClass'] | string | no       | 'col-8'       |
 | modalOptions['panelClass']  | string | no       | 'col-4'       |

-The CSS classes of the canvas and the control panel.
+The CSS classes of the image canvas and the control panel.

+They are layout horizontally by default, with the relative widths of 8 to 4.
+You can set a different width ratio like 'col-9' and 'col-3' or 'col-7' and 'col-5'.
-If you want the canvas and the control panel layout horizontally, the column widths should add up to 12 (e.g. 'col-9' and 'col-3').
+The widths should add up to 12.

-If you want them layout vertically, set 'col-12' to the both of them.
+If you want a vertical layout, set 'col-12' to both of them.

-### size and position display
+### information display
 | name                          | type   | required | default value |
 |-------------------------------|--------|----------|---------------|
 | modalOptions['sizeDisp']      | bool   | no       | true          |